Frozen Shoulder (Adhesive Capsulitis) Specialist Clinic

 Are you frustrated with your Frozen Shoulder that is not getting better?
 Are you experiencing painful to your Shoulder, Stiffness to your Shoulder, or unable to lift your hand up?
 You are in the right place!
-We will definately be able to help with our innovative and non-invasive (non-surgical) form of treatment.
+We will definitely be able to help with our innovative and non-invasive (non-surgical) form of treatment.
 Get your Shoulder check today.
-Call us at (65) 6471 2744 or Email to: email@example.com to schedule for an appointment
+Call us at (65) 66532625 or Email to: email@example.com to schedule for an appointment

 Definition of frozen shoulder:

 Frozen shoulder most commonly affects patients between the ages of 40 to 60 years old, and it is twice as common in women than in men.

 Patients with diabetes are at particular risk for developing a frozen shoulder.
 Other endocrine abnormalities, such as thyroid problems, can also lead to this condition.

 - Shoulder Trauma or Surgery

 Patients who sustain a shoulder injury, or undergo surgery on the shoulder can develop a frozen shoulder joint.
 When injury or surgery is followed by prolonged joint immobilization, the risk of developing a frozen shoulder is highest.

 Several systemic conditions such as heart disease and Parkinson’s disease have also been associated with an increased risk for developing a frozen shoulder.

 What happens with a frozen shoulder?

 What are the typical symptoms of frozen shoulder?